Our three copies of Information Architecture just arrived. Enter to win your copy.

 I first used Adaptive Path‘s wireframe templates, but they weren’t exactly right for me.
 I didn’t like the grid lines, because I know how to draw a straight line.
 And their templates didn’t leave enough room for my notes, since I like to annotate around my sketch, rather than leave a separate column for notes on the right.
 So, like any scrappy UX designer would, I made my own templates.

-Download my paper wireframe templates (7-page PDF).
-I originally designed 7 variations of box layouts, but after using them for a month or so, I find that only use 2 or 3 of them primarily.
-I’d like to hear which ones you find most useful, so please let me know if you like them or not.
+For my paper wireframe templates I originally designed 7 variations of box layouts, but after using them for a month or so, I find that only use 2 or 3 of them primarily.
+If readers design their own wireframes, let us know which ones are the most useful!

 Sketchboards: bringing it all together